-I am a lover of the regular and common road side Nigeria snacks but sometimes I get disgusted at the sight of some certain things.
-When I say road side snacks, I mean foods like roasted and boiled corns, fried yams, fried Akara, roasted plantain, puff puffs, fried fish and other snacks that are usually sold along the streets and at various bus stops.
+I am a lover of the regular and common roadside Nigeria snacks but sometimes I get disgusted at the sight of some certain things.
+When I say roadside snacks, I mean foods like roasted and boiled corns, fried yams, fried Akara, roasted plantain, puff puffs, fried fish and other snacks that are usually sold along the streets and at various bus stops.
 I can imagine what question is running through your mind right now- What else is left for us to eat?
 Yes, sometimes I share the same thought but regardless of how hard it is, the bitter truth has to be told.

 We all are aware of the state of our trucks, trailer, cars and even the Lagos commercial buses, popularly called “Danfo” as regards the quality of their exhausts.
 What of the dust deposit on some of these snacks?
-Only a few of the sellers cover the foods with a transparent nylon to provide some forms of shield.
-The deposits are seriously causing health hazards unknowing to millions of people on daily basis.
+Only a few of the sellers cover the foods with transparent nylon to provide some forms of a shield.
+The deposits are seriously causing health hazards unknowing to millions of people on a daily basis.

 Many of the women and men who sell these ready to made snack wear dirty aprons, rub their hands over it, use their hand to pick charcoals, clean up for their children particularly the women and eventually used these contaminated hands to touch and reposition the roasted corns or plantains to be packaged for customers.
 A colleague of mine recently had severe diarrhea and he was quick to identify the source; a roadside snack.

 These roadside food outlets are making many consumers especially children and women vulnerable to fatal diseases such as cholera, typhoid, and gastroenteritis.
 The utensils and containers used in making these roadsides ready to make snacks are usually not very clean.
 For me, I love to eat these snacks but the thought of all these unhygienic handlings deter me from enjoying them.